 The only geo-park in the middle east is Valley of Stars with a historical background of about two million years.
-The locals believe that fallen stars made all these stunning scenery, but the truth is that they’ve been made by wind and storm through years.
-This beautiful landscape is one of UNESCO’s World Natural Heritage sites and it’s famous for the remarkable natural designs on the stones and mysterious sounds of wind that gives you a strange feeling.
-The wind circulation between structures of the valley makes horrifying sounds at night which made some people believe ghosts live in here but there’s nothing to worry about as long as you have an expert with you.
-If you look at the night sky, you can see hundreds of stars that alone justifies the name Valley of Stars and you will no longer be afraid to wander around this magical valley.
-It is recommended to visit Valley of Stars in the morning or in the afternoon during autumn or winter.
+The locals believe that fallen stars made all this stunning scenery, but the truth is that they’ve been made by wind and storm through the years.
+This beautiful landscape is one of UNESCO’s World Natural Heritage sites and it’s famous for the remarkable natural designs on the stones and the mysterious sounds of wind that give you a strange feeling.
+The wind circulation between structures of the valley makes horrifying sounds at night which made some people believe ghosts live in there but there’s nothing to worry about as long as you have an expert with you.
+If you look at the night sky, you can see hundreds of stars that alone justify the name Valley of Stars and you will no longer be afraid to wander around this magical valley.
+It is recommended to visit the Valley of Stars in the morning or the afternoon during autumn or winter.
 If you are visiting in the afternoon, try to watch the sunset from above to have a wonderful view and a peaceful environment around you.
 On your way you might see camels, some of them will get close to you and wait for you to feed them if you want and keep it in mind as a delightful memory.

 Get to the Berke Khalaf Village, Stars Valley is right behind this village.

 Opening hours: 8 am – 5 pm

 Namakdan Salt Cave